Inside the Jan. 6 committee’s effort to trace every dollar raised and spent based on Trump’s false election claims

 “People were swindled financially and psychologically,” said Rep. Stephanie Murphy (D-Fla.), a member of the select committee.
 “People’s convictions were cynically exploited for Trump’s gain.”

 Committee members and aides said the goal of scrutinizing and documenting the money flow is twofold.
-The first is to determine whether email solicitations spreading false claims of election fraud served as a powerful source of misinformation, prompting the need to make proposals for strengthening campaign finance laws.
-The second is to determine if any laws were broken and refer those to the Justice Department, which would then decide whether to pursue any prosecutions.
+The primary objective is to determine whether email solicitations spreading false claims of election fraud served as a powerful source of misinformation, prompting the need to make proposals for strengthening campaign finance laws.
+The committee will also consider if any laws were broken and refer those to the Justice Department, which would then decide whether to pursue any prosecutions.
 The committee’s staff argue that the events of the day cannot be fully explained without explaining the months leading up to them.

 Specifically, the panel has focused on whether violations of federal wire fraud laws occurred when individuals raised funds by promoting the idea that the election was stolen while knowing the claims were false.